Vindicta-Team/Vindicta-Docs/docs/faq.md

 ### How do I unlock items in the Arsenal?
 > You can't, it is fully limited.

+### How do I skip time?
+> This isn't officially supported as it can screw with the enemy commander somewhat.
+However `skipTime 8` will skip 8 hours for you.
+The enemy commander will immediately dispatch all pending actions, other weird things might happen.

 ### How do I get building resources?
 > From ammoboxes found in enemy [police](guide/police) stations and [military locations](guide/military-locations), and from [supply convoys](guide/military#supply-convoy).